ysomad/url-shortener/README.md

 # URL shortener

-- URLs binds to current session
+- URLs binds to current session id
-- URL redirects not limited by session
+- No authorization
+- Shortened URLs isn't restricted by session id (user with any session id can be redirected via shortened url)

 ## Usage
 1. Create and fill `.env` file in `docker/dev/` directory